Click here to visit our sponsor Pit Stop Boss (Banner)

 Enzo Ferrari himself died in 1988 having created an automotive legend.
 Many may take comfort from the fact that he was 49-years-old when the first Ferrari was built.

 The transformation occurred in 1996 when Michael Schumacher was recruited with an unprecedented pay cheque.
 Schumacher had the clout, the talent and the intelligence, to assemble the people he wanted to transform Ferrari into Scuderia Schumacher.
-Rory Byrne, the Chief Designer, had plans to bum around the world in a sailing boat, but Ferrari made him an offer he could not refuse.
+Rory Byrne, Benetton's Chief Designer, had plans to bum around the world in a sailing boat, but Ferrari made him an offer he could not refuse.

 Jean Todt was recruited from Peugeot and he brought organisation to what had often been a team in name only.
-Michael Schumacher named the people he wanted, he got them, and the team goes into 2002 looking bullet-proof.

 Unlike most of its rivals since the late 1950s, Ferrari makes its own engines and transmissions.
 On the other hand, for more than a quarter of a century rival engineers have been of the opinion that, with Ferrari's budget and resources, it should have won every single race.